Sanuki Oiri: Lucky Arare Rice Crackers from West Kagawa

-When it comes to specialty food of Kagawa Prefecture on Shikoku island, generally known as “Japan’s 3 Major (Best) Udon Noodles.
+When it comes to the specialty food of Kagawa Prefecture on Shikoku Island, Sanuki Udon (讃岐うどん) is famous, generally known as Japan’s 3 Major (Best) Udon Noodles.

-Actually, in the Seisan region, there is a traditional custom that the bride and groom present a rice cracker to their guests at the wedding party.
-The snack is a type of “Arare (あられ)” rice crackers and called “Oiri (おいり)”.
+In Seisan or West Sanuki, there is a traditional custom that the bride and groom present a rice cracker to their guests at the wedding party.
+The rice snack is a type of Arare (あられ) called Oiri (おいり).

-The lord was delighted to see the colorful snacks, and from then on the parched Arare crackers came to be known as a lucky item for the wedding.
-By the way, Oiri is the abbreviation for “Oirimono (お煎りもの)”, which literally means parched things.
+The Lord was delighted to see those colorful treats.
+And from then on, the parched Arare became a lucky item for the wedding.

-According to the ingredient list pictured above, these Oiri crackers are made from glutinous rice “Mochi-Gome (餅米)”, Japanese caster sugar called “Johakuto (上白糖)“, starch syrup, starch, cinnamon oil, baking powder, and colors.
+Based on the ingredient list pictured above, these Oiri crackers consist of Mochi-Gome glutinous rice, caster sugar called Johakuto, starch syrup, starch, cinnamon oil, leavening agent, and colors.

 Where to Buy

 These Arare crackers are available as a gift or souvenir in the western regions of Kagawa and East Ehime, priced at several hundred yen.